loreglean/lantern/README.md

 Lantern uses CMake as its build system.

-Simple scripts were created to simplify building process, though (output goes to `<lantern>/build` folder):
+Simple scripts were created to simplify building process a little, though (output goes to `<lantern>/build` folder):
 * `build_vs14.bat` - creates VS solution for Visual Studio 2015
 * `build_vs12.bat` - creates VS solution for Visual Studio 2013
 * `build_mingw_make.bat` - creates MinGW makefiles
 * `build_make.sh` - creates Linux makefiles
 * `build_xcode.sh` - creates XCode project

+On Linux and MacOS you probably have to `chmod +x build_*.sh` before running them.

+You also have to have all the dependencies and tools installed (obviously).
+As an example for Ubuntu, here are the commands for installing all of them (just skip what you don't need):
+ * `sudo apt-get install cmake`
+ * `sudo apt-get install g++`
+ * `sudo apt-get install libsdl2-dev`
+ * `sudo apt-get install libsdl2-image-dev`
+ * `sudo apt-get install libfreetype6-dev`
+ * `sudo apt-get install libgtest-dev`

-On Windows you have to specify a few environment variables for dependencies:
+On Windows you have to specify a few environment variables for dependencies so that CMake's `find_package` will be able to find them:
  * `SDL2DIR` - path to SDL2 development library
  * `SDL2IMAGEDIR` - path to SDL2_Image development library
  * `FREETYPEDIR` - path to a folder containing FreeType's headers and library
  * `GTEST_ROOT` - path to Google Tests source code folder (required only if you're going to build tests target)

+Note for Windows FreeType library: if you're building it by yourself, make sure that output library's name is `freetype2.lib` and not `freetype26.lib` (that's what bundled FindFreeType.cmake looks for).

 ###Known issues